The Mental Health Solution . com

 Read the article on psychotropic drugs for guidance on the issue of taking medication.

 It is not realistic to expect that you will come to a place where you never experience any anxiety.
-Spiritual Warfare is a fact of life.
+Spiritual warfare is a fact of life.

 However, you can, in time, learn to largely overcome the anxiety that you are currently experiencing.